Cover of Mad Honey

 • 1.
 “From the moment I knew I was having a baby, I wanted it to be a girl… Each vision was a bead on a rosary of future memories; I prayed daily.”

 This opening passage establishes the narrator’s deep longing for a daughter and her idealized visions of motherhood.
-The rosary metaphor powerfully conveys how these hopes became almost religious in their intensity, foreshadowing the emotional journey to come.
+The rosary metaphor underscores how these hopes became almost religious in their significance, foreshadowing the emotional journey ahead.

 2. “Better to have a boy, who would never be someone’s victim.”